Use a good mosquito spray

 For the evening, if you are dining at an upmarket restaurant or seeing a show, smart-casual attire is recommended.

-Most accommodation offer Wifi (free or paid) in their business centres, rooms or restaurants.
+Most accommodation offer Wifi in their business centres, rooms or restaurants.
 Internet cafes are found in most business areas and shopping malls.
-In addition, some South African restaurants offer WiFi access (free or paid).
+In addition, some South African restaurants offer WiFi access.

 There are also outlets such as PostNet that offer internet, fax and postage facilities.